sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## The reverse proxy

-We'll use [Nginx](http://nginx.org/en/) as the proxy.
-All requests will come to Nginx, and it will proxy content from the homepage container or the original app container, based on the requested route.
+We're using [Nginx](http://nginx.org/en/).
+All requests come to Nginx, and it proxies content from the homepage container or the original app container, based on the requested route.

 Nginx can do a lot more than that - in the [nginx.conf configuration file](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/frontend-reverse-proxy/reverse-proxy/conf/nginx.conf) we're setting up caching, and you can also use Nginx for SSL termination.